Walgreen retreats from plan to move tax domicile abroad

 SENATORS URGE ACTION

 Durbin, who is personally close to Obama, is from Illinois and had publicly urged Walgreen not to go through with an inversion.
-Obama himself formerly was a senator for Illinois.
+Obama himself formerly was a senator was Illinois.

-In his letter to Walgreen last month, Durbin closed with a jab at the firm’s advertising tagline, Durbin asked: "Is “the corner of happy and healthy” somewhere in the Swiss Alps?”

 Treasury Secretary Jack Lew has publicly questioned the patriotism of companies that do inversions.
 "We are looking at a very long list of possible ways to address the issue,” he said in an interview with The New York Times on Tuesday.